BabitMF/BabitMF.github.io/content/en/docs/bmf/api/api_in_cpp/exception/_index.md

-## 详细描述
+## Detailed Description

-Class 传递一个错误。
+Class passed to an error.

-该 class 封装了有关程序中发生的错误的所有或几乎所有必要的信息。异常通常是通过 BMF_Error 隐式构造和抛出的。
+This class encapsulates all or almost all necessary information about the error happened in the program.
+The exception is usually constructed and thrown implicitly via BMF_Error

 **See also**
   error

-## 构造函数和析构函数文档
+## Constructor & Destructor Documentation

 ###  Exception() [1/2]